flatlayer/flatlayer/docs/field-selection.md

 For fields that require special formatting or additional options, use an array with two elements:

 1. The field name (string)
-2. The options (string for simple casting, or object for complex options)
+2. The options (string for simple casting)

 ### Simple Casting